-36. Date of publishing of the result of the votes taken during the most recent AGM for all resolutions: 49
+44. Date of publishing of the result of the votes taken during the most recent AGM for all resolutions:

-On the date of the 2013 Annual Stockholders' Meeting, the results of the votes were immediately disclosed to the stockholders physically present in the meeting since every item in the agenda was taken up and voted upon and the attendance and quorum where announced at the beginning of the meeting.
+On the date of the 2014 Annual Stockholders' Meeting, the results of the votes were immediately disclosed to the stockholders physically present in the meeting since every item in the agenda was taken up and voted upon and the attendance and quorum were announced at the beginning of the meeting.